aliyun/alibabacloud-esa-cli/docs/Config_en.md

   - Project name.
 Required.
 - **description**: `string`
   - Project description.
 Optional.
+- **buildCommand**: `string`
+  - Build command for the project, e.g., `npm run build`.
+Only effective when importing from ESA console GitHub repository, not when using CLI.
+- **installCommand**: `string`
+  - Install dependencies command, e.g., `npm install`.
+Only effective when importing from ESA console GitHub repository, not when using CLI.
 - **entry**: `string`
   - Dynamic function entry file path, e.g., `./src/index.ts`.
 Optional.
 - **assets**: `object`